Inference in the FO(C) Modelling Language

 Given: domain + interpretation for exogenous symbols

-Find: model with larger domain (all new elements created by $\mathbf{New}$)
+Find: model with larger domain (all new elements created by New)

 Can decide every decidable class of finite structures